 Orange Crush 35RT

-Although most of the amps in the higher price group mostly rely on packing tons of features into their package — meaning going for sort of one-in-all type of approach — there are quite few amps and companies that go for quality over quantity in that sense.
-The Orange Crush 35RT is simple in a sense that it only has the most basic effects and features, but bellow the surface there a lot more going on.
+Although most of the amps in the higher price group mostly rely on packing tons of features into their package — meaning going for sort of one-in-all type of approach — there are quite a few amps and companies that go for quality over quantity in that sense.
+The Orange Crush 35RT is simple in a sense that it only has the most basic effects and features but below the surface there a lot more going on.

-- Orange Crush 35RT has 30W of solid-state power and a single 10 inch speaker.
-The amp measures 12.01 X 11.42 X 6.88 inches and weights 10.4 lbs.
-The design language is satisfying, although some people may be put off by the orange color, in which case they can fortunately opt for a black version instead.
+Orange Crush 35RT has 30W of solid-state power and a single 10-inch speaker.
+The amp measures 12.01 X 11.42 X 6.88 inches and weighs 10.4 lbs.
+The design language is satisfying, although some people may be put off by the orange color, in which case they can, fortunately, opt for a black version instead.

 Line 6 AMPLIFi 75

-- If you thought that some of the other amps on this list are packed with features, this thing will blow your mind.
+If you thought that some of the other amps on this list are packed with features, this thing will blow your mind.
 With the Line 6 AMPLIFi, you are the artist and the amp is a blank sheet of paper.
-Your phone or your tablet device is your pen, and through the remote app that goes along with this amp you can draw and create and sort of sound and feeling that goes along with it.
-But take note – without the phone or the tablet your options are very limited, as the on-board controls don’t offer you nearly as much options as the remote app does.
-This will definitely put some people off, next to the fact that you can’t get the Amplifi app on the PC or Mac, just iOS and Android.
+Your phone or your tablet device is your pen, and through the remote app that goes along with this amp you can draw and create any sort of sound and feeling that goes along with it.
+But take note – without the phone or the tablet, your options are very limited, as the onboard controls don’t offer you nearly as many options as the remote app does.
+This will definitely put some people off, next to the fact that you can’t get the Amplifi app on the PC or Mac, just iOS, and Android.
 We surely hope that Line 6 will do something about this in the future.